 We’ve all been there.
 It’s 1 o’clock and your favorite NFL team is about to take the field on NFL Sunday.
-If you’re not at a bar munching on chicken wings and sipping beers like Aaron Rodgers, you’re probably at home watching whichever local NFL game is being shown on FOX or CBS.
+If you’re not at a bar munching on chicken wings and sipping beers like Aaron Rodgers on game day, you’re probably at home watching whichever local NFL game is being shown on FOX or CBS.

 Maybe you want to watch that player you targeted on draft day for your fantasy football team.
 Maybe you want to watch your entire fantasy team play at once.
 Maybe you just want to watch your two lifelong teams, the Detroit Lions and Miami Dolphins, from your home in Miami.
 You’ve probably even moved a second or third TV into your living room to solve some of these problems.